South Gloucestershire Local Plan 2020

-The ‘call for sites’ is now open and runs until 7 July 2020 to 20 October 2020.
-For further information check our Call for sites 2020 consultation page.
+A ‘call for sites’ was open from 7 July 2020 to 20 October 2020.
+The period for submitting sites has now closed.

-If you would like to sign up to our consultation database to be kept up do date with progress on the Local Plan, consultations and key updates from South Gloucestershire Council email: Policy.firstname.lastname@example.org
+If you would like to sign up to our consultation database to be kept up do date with progress on the Local Plan, consultations and key updates from us email: Policy.email@example.com

 The evidence below was primarily prepared for the Local Plan 2018-36 which was linked to and guided by the withdrawn Joint Spatial Plan (JSP).
 As a result, any evidence that relates specifically to the JSP strategy has now been retracted.
 Whilst some of the retained evidence listed below refers generally to the JSP, it is considered to be relevant to support the council’s new Local Plan and is still available to view.
 New documents are being added that are related to the Local Plan 2020 and emerging sub regional Spatial Development Strategy (SDS).
 This list will be updated as new evidence is published.

 - Carbon Reduction Requirement Study 2018 – joint evidence is being gathered by the West of England unitary authorities to explore the best way of reducing carbon emissions from new development through local plan policies

 - Part 1 – The Cost of Carbon Reduction in New Buildings (Currie & Brown) – investigates how much it would cost for new residential and non-residential development to achieve a zero carbon standard

 - Part 2 – Carbon Offsetting in the West of England (Centre for Sustainable Energy) – explores the practicalities of implementing a potential Carbon Offsetting local plan policy